adko-source/RobotApp/README.md

 ## Description of outputs
-SUCCESS = The final coordinates and direction after the journey match the expected coordinates and direction FAILURE = The final coordinates and direction after the journey do not match the expected coordinates and direction OUT OF BOUNDS = The journey took the robot outside of the grid CRASHED = The robot hit an obstacle 'O' within the grid at the displayed coordinates
+SUCCESS = The final coordinates and direction after the journey match the expected coordinates and direction FAILURE = The final coordinates and direction after the journey don't match the expected coordinates and direction OUT OF BOUNDS = The journey took the robot outside of the grid CRASHED = The robot hit an obstacle 'O' within the grid at the displayed coordinates